-Windows File Explorer is a very handy utility built into Windows.
-This is article is all about how to open Windows Explorer the easiest and quickest way.
+Windows Explorer is a convenient utility built into Windows.
+This is article is all about how to open Windows File Explorer the easiest and quickest way.

 To open Windows File Explorer

 Press and hold down the Windows Key (⊞) and with another finger, tap the letter ‘E’ and release the Windows key.

 This is the simplest and quickest method to open up Windows File Explorer.